 - 45% of respondents felt vehicle aesthetics are just as important as quality;

 - 20% would consider a vehicle with more horsepower over those with less; and

 - 16% of respondents need software, technological components or gadgets to keep them interested in a vehicle.

 The survey also revealed that other concerns could be attributed to age and gender.
 It seemed that more male respondents enjoyed the car-buying experience than women, and that women prefer to purchase vehicles that are safer and more fuel efficient as compared to the choices of their male counterparts, who typically value the look of the vehicle over its quality.

 Some respondents (12%) said that they feel shopping for a new car was more stressful than planning a vacation, but that planning a wedding would be more stressful than both of those experiences.

 While this survey only sampled a portion of the population, it is helpful to see where the majority of respondents place their priorities when it comes to purchasing a new vehicle.
 If the trend is to buy flashier vehicles with fewer safety features, the driving public must remember to make driving defensively a habit now more than ever.

 Were you or someone you love hit by a driver who was not being careful?
 Negligence behind the wheel is dangerous.
-If you were a victim of someone elses recklessness, contact Greg Monforton & Partners for a FREE review of your claim.
+If you were a victim of someone elses recklessness, contact a Windsor car accident lawyer from Greg Monforton & Partners for a FREE review of your claim.
 You could be entitled to compensation for the harm that was done to you.